xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ```

-At this point, the file hasn’t yet been opened, and no lines have been read from the file.
+At this point, the file hasn't yet been opened, and no lines have been read from the file.
 If you now iterate the sequence expression, the file is opened, the first two lines are read, and the results are consumed from the sequence and printed.
 Most important, the file has now also been closed, because the `Seq.iter` function is careful to dispose of the underlying enumerator it uses for the sequence, which in turn disposes of the file handle generated by `File.OpenText`:

 ```F#
 > twolines() |> Seq.iter (printfn "line = '%s'")